UCLNatSci/Mathematics-for-Natural-Sciences-2/_build/html/_sources/VectorCalculus/divandcurl.md

 ---
 name: divcurl
 ---
-The effect of adding a divergence (curl free) field to a curl (divergence free) field.
+The effect of adding a divergence (curl free) field (left hand figure) to a curl (divergence free) field (middle figure) is shown in the right hand figure.
 ```

 We can use the product rule as well as the rules following scalar and vector products to find a vareity of vector calculus relations: